 In this paper, we proposed a new region extraction method using chroma key with a two-tone checker pattern background.
-The method solves the problem in conventional chroma key techniques that foreground objects become transparent if their colors are the same as the background color.
+The method solves the problem in conventional chroma key techniques that foreground objects become transparent if they have the same color with the background.
 The method utilizes the adjacency condition between two-tone regions of the background and the geometrical information of the background grid lines.
 Experimental results show that the foreground objects can be segmented exactly from the background regardless of the colors of the foreground objects.

-Although our proposed method can work successfully, we should make the following improvements.
+Although our proposed method can work success-fully, we should make the following improvements.

-- 1. The parameters for image processing should be determined automatically based on appropriate criteria. - 2.
-The alpha value of each pixel should be estimated exactly by employing related methods, e.g. [16], [17]. - 3.
-When applying the method to a video sequence, we should take the advantage of interframe correlation.
-The parameters and the background gridline geometry obtained in the first frame can be utilized in processing of succeeding frames so that the total processing time will be much shorter.
+1. The parameters for image processing should be determined automatically based on appropriate criteria.

+2. The alpha value of each pixel should be estimated exactly by employing related methods, e.g. [15], [16].

-Acknowledgments
+ACKNOWLEDGMENTS

-This research was partially supported by the Ministry of Education, Culture, Sports, Science and Technology, Grant-in-Aid for Scientific Research (C), 17500067.
+This research was partially supported by the Ministry of Education, Culture, Sports, Science and Technology, Grantin-Aid for Scientific Research (C), 17500067.